atopile/atopile/docs/types.md

     out ~ r_bottom.p1; r_bottom.p2 ~ bottom
 ```

-A module can contain an arbitrary amount of components, modules, signal and interfaces instances.
+A module can contain an arbitrary amount of components, modules, signals, and interface instances.

 ### Interfaces

-Here is an example of a `interface` definition, in this case a CAN interface
+Here is an example of an `interface` definition; in this case, a CAN interface

 ```
 interface YourInterface: